Frequently Asked Questions

 Please bear in mind that for a busy system, on which jobs typically have a running time of 12 or 36 hours, it should not be considered unreasonable to have a large job wait 12 hours in the queue before it receives an opportunity to run.
 Also the scheduler can only operate on the basis of the information provided at submission time - if you have a 30 minute job but just use the default of 12 hours' walltime when submitting, expect to wait longer to run than if you'd stated 30 minutes correctly.
 This is obvious, because it is easier to find room for smaller blocks of resources than larger ones (at least on a finite cluster) and the scheduler here would assume you needed a block of core hours 24 times too big.

-There exists a feature of Torque/PBS called job arrays which is designed to allow easy submission of many similar PBS jobs, but note that since each job on Darwin will be allocated at least one entire node, it may still be necessary to aggregrate multiple small jobs in order to create PBS jobs which make full use of a 16- or 12-core node.
+Note that since each job will be allocated (and charged for) at least one entire node, it may be necessary to aggregrate multiple small jobs in order to create batch jobs which make full use of a 16- or 12-core node.

 For simplicity this example assumes the small jobs are serial (one-core) jobs.
 Firstly, group the small jobs into sets of similar runtime (choose the largest multiple of cores-per-node which will end close together), and package each set of N as a single N-core job as follows.
-The PBS directives at the top of the submission script should specify:
+The SBATCH directives at the top of the submission script should specify (in addition to project and walltime) just the number of nodes:

 at the end of the submission script to launch one serial job, launch N via something like the following.
-Note that this makes use of the Ohio SC version of mpiexec, which can be used even though the serial job uses no MPI.
-Unfortunately this version of mpiexec won't work with codes using OpenMPI, or Intel MPI (which is the default on the Sandy Bridge/Westmere/GPU nodes), but should work with MVAPICH2.
-For an alternative method which will perform a similar aggregation for Intel MPI "joblets" smaller than one node each, please see the joblets script.
+Note that this makes use of SLURM's srun command.
+For an alternative method which will perform a similar aggregation for Intel MPI "joblets" smaller than one node each, please see the joblets script (currently still adapted to PBS).

 Note in the above: